bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/hierarchical.rst

-Bokeh does not have any built-in APIs specifically for handling hierarchical data, but it is possible to use Bokeh's basic components together with other libraries handle many cases.
+Bokeh does not have any built-in APIs specifically for handling hierarchical data, but it is possible to use Bokeh's basic components together with other libraries to handle many cases.
 Some examples are described below.

 .. _ug_topics_hierarchical_treemap: